H3rmt/hyprswitch/README.md

 - `init` Initialize and start the Daemon
     - `--custom-css <PATH>` Specify a path to custom css file
     - `--show-title` Show the window title in the GUI (fallback to class if title is empty)
+    - `--workspaces-per-row` Limit amount of workspaces in one row (overflows to next row)
 - `gui` Starts/Opens the GUI + sends the command to daemon of GUI is already opened
     - `--mod-key <MODIFIER>` The modifier key to used to open the GUI (super_l, super_r, alt_l, alt_r, ctrl_l, ctrl_r,
       shift_l, shift_r)